django/deps/draft/table_value_expression.rst

 Existing single-column subqueries and ordinary scalar expressions keep their current behavior.

-Only an explicitly supported function alias becomes a table source.
-Merely setting ``set_returning`` or returning more than one row must not silently change where an existing expression is compiled until the final opt-in contract is agreed.
+Only an expression with ``table_source = True`` becomes a table source.
+Merely setting ``set_returning`` or returning more than one row does not change where an existing expression is compiled.
+Existing expression classes remain unchanged unless they explicitly adopt the new attribute.

+Selecting a multi-column source as one annotation remains unsupported.
+Users register it with ``alias()`` and select its component columns instead.

 The proposal does not introduce concrete model fields, migrations, or database schema changes.